sarathkysec/mapsTryout/README.md

-# GeoAtlas | Premium OpenStreetMap Experience
+#  OpenStreetMap Tryout

+ It provides a sleek interface for exploring the world with OpenStreetMap.
 GeoAtlas is a modern, serverless web application built with vanilla JavaScript and Leaflet.js.
-It provides a sleek interface for exploring the world with OpenStreetMap.

 ## ✨ Features